Protecting your Privacy

 Effective Date: April 2019.

 * The Johnson Group of Companies includes Johnson Inc., The Johnson Corporation, Unifund Assurance Company, D.L.
 Deeks Insurance Services Inc. and any respective subsidiaries.
-In certain locations Johnson Inc. operates under various trade names and styles that it owns, including, but not limited to, Johnson Insurance, Johnson Assurance, Johnson Insurance Services, Johnson Specialty Insurance Solutions, Morgex Specialty Insurance Solutions, Flewwelling Insurance, Bradley's Insurance - Home and Auto, Morgex Insurance, Haber Blain Insurance, Crain & Schooley Insurance, JB Insurance Services, Pratt, Lambert & Brown Home and Auto, Johnson Specialty Kanata, Broker Title Services and Meyer’s Insurance.
+In certain locations Johnson Inc. operates under various trade names and styles that it owns, including, but not limited to, Johnson Insurance, Johnson Assurance, Johnson Insurance Services, Johnson Specialty Insurance Solutions, Morgex Specialty Insurance Solutions, Flewwelling Insurance, Bradley's Insurance - Home and Auto, Morgex Insurance, Haber Blain Insurance, Crain & Schooley Insurance, JB Insurance Services, Pratt, Lambert & Brown Home and Auto, Johnson Specialty Kanata, Broker Title Services, Security Insurance and Meyer’s Insurance.
 Under license from the owners of the respective brand names, Johnson also operates under the trade names and styles, "Servus Insurance Services - Home and Auto" and "InsureLine Prime".
 The Johnson Group of Companies is a part of RSA Canada.
 RSA Canada also includes: Royal & Sun Alliance Insurance Company of Canada (www.rsagroup.ca), RSA Travel Insurance Inc. (www.rsatravelinsurance.ca) which operates as RSA Travel Insurance Agency in British Columbia, Canadian Northern Shield Insurance Company (www.cns.ca), Western Assurance Company (www.westernassurance.ca), Ascentus Insurance Ltd., and Quebec Assurance Company.